apache/pulsar/site2/docs/functions-deploy.md

 ### Parallelism

-Pulsar Functions run as processes, which is called **instances**.
+Pulsar Functions run as processes or threads, which are called **instances**.
 When you run a Pulsar Function, it runs as a single instance by default.
-In [local run mode](#local-run-mode), you can *only* run a single instance of a function.
+With one localrun command, you can only run a single instance of a function with one localrun command.
+If you want to run multiple instances, you can use localrun command multiple times.

 When you create a function, you can specify the *parallelism* of a function (the number of instances to run).
 You can set the parallelism factor using the `--parallelism` flag of the [`create`](reference-pulsar-admin.md#functions-create) command.